Floe-Project/Floe/docs/src/introduction.md

 <div class="warning">
 Floe is heavily under development.
 This manual is a work-in-progress.

 Some things may be incorrect, missing or broken.
-We are bit-by-bit filling in the gaps ahead of version 1.0.
+We are bit-by-bit filling in the gaps ahead of version 1.0.0.

 </div>

 # Floe User Manual

 Welcome to the user manual for Floe.
 This manual is designed to help you get started with Floe and to provide a reference for all of its features.

+This manual contains information for Floe version {{#include ../../version.txt}} and earlier.

 ## What is Floe?
 Floe is a sample-based synthesis plugin developed by [FrozenPlain](https://frozenplain.com).
 It's free and open-source and developed separately from FrozenPlain's commercial products.
 The project is hosted on [Github](https://github.com/Floe-Synth/Floe).